Elementary Program

 The purpose of the course is to acquaint teachers with the materials, techniques and philosophy that comprise the Advanced Montessori Method.
 The course will teach the use of special materials, supply ideas and skills needed for elementary school teaching and demonstrate techniques for building a Montessori curriculum.
 The course directs itself to the teaching of children from 6 through 12 years of age, though the skills and philosophy may be applied to older age levels as well.

-The Spring Valley Montessori Teacher Education Program is accredited by the
+The Montessori Institute for Teacher Education at Spring Valley is accredited by the

-For full list of Credentials, see: Teacher Training Overview
+For full list of Credentials, see: Montessori Institute for Teacher Education Overview

 Schedule & Location